Armaggheddon/BricksFinder/datasets/lego_minifigures_captions/hf_README.md

 - `fig_num`: The figure number of the minifigure as in the original csv file from Rebrickable.
 - `image`: The jpeg image of the minifigure in the format `{"bytes": bytes, "path": str}` so that can be interpreted as `PIL.Image` objects in the huggingface `datasets` library.
 - `short_caption`: The short caption describing the minifigure in the image.
-- **COMING** `caption`: The caption describing the minifigure which is generated using Gemini-1.5-flash.
+- `caption`: The caption describing the minifigure which is generated using Gemini-1.5-flash with the following prompt:
+    ```python3
+    GEMINI_PROMPT = (
+      "You are a precise and detailed image captioning assistant.
+Your task is "
+      "to describe LEGO minifigures in a single sentence, focusing on their "
+      "unique features, such as attire, accessories, facial expression, "
+      "and theme.
+Avoid generic terms and aim for specificity, "
+      "while remaining concise.
+Caption the image"
+    )
+    ```

 The data has been collected from the [Rebrickable](https://rebrickable.com/downloads/) website and the images have been downloaded from the column `img_url` in original *minifigs.csv* file from the website.